xan105/node-processMonitor/README.md

 There is no 'un-subscribe' thing to do prior to closing the sink.
 Just close it.<br/>
 It is recommended to properly close the event sink when you are done if you intend to re-open it later on.<br/>
 Most of the time you wouldn't have to bother with this but it's here in case you need it.

+NB: This method will also remove every event listener.